 Two more scoreless All-Star frames were on Harder’s stat sheet in 1936, but his season results were not what they had been previously for the 26-year-old.
 He finished 15-15 with a 5.17 ERA and pitched through a shoulder injury for much of the second half.
 He recovered some from the injury, but was never quite the same, yet was good enough to get that All-Star nod and worked three more scoreless innings to get what would equate now to his second save in the exhibition contests.

 Harder remained steady, winning 15 in 1937, 17 in 1938, and 15 in 1939 as he began to team with a young and impressive Bob Feller in the rotation with several other strong potential pieces around them.
-But his (and the Indians team as a whole) 1940 was a debacle as the players on the club revolted against manager Ossie Vitt, who had made a multitude of questionable decisions over the course of the season, including calling out the Tribe pitching leader after a rough start against the Boston Red Sox in June by asking him when he planned on earning his salary.
+The Indians, however, turned their 1940 season into a debacle as the players on the club revolted against manager Ossie Vitt, who had made a multitude of questionable decisions over the course of the season, including calling out the Tribe pitching leader after a rough start against the Boston Red Sox in June by asking him when he planned on earning his salary.
 A pennant-worthy team instead ended a game behind the Tigers.

 He worked with Tribe pitchers until 1963, helping the likes of former teammates Feller and Lemon, Mike Garcia, Early Wynn, and Herb Score to become 20-win pitchers.
 He was later replaced by Wynn as pitching coach in 1963 when Wynn’s playing days came to an end, one of many suspect moves made by the Cleveland club and Gabe Paul during the 1960s.